Cray-HPE/docs-csm/256-FIRMWARE-ACTION-SERVICE-FAS-RECIPES.md

 - `version` - usually `latest` because we want to upgrade usually
 - `tag` - usually `default` because we only care about the default image (this can be mostly ignored)
 - `overrideDryrun` - This determines if this is a LIVE UPDATE or a DRYRUN; if you override; then it will provide a live update
 - `restoreNotPossibleOverride` - this determines if an update (live or dry run) will be attempted if a restore cannot be performed.
-Typically we don't have enough firmware to be able to do a rollback; that means if you UPDATE away from a particular version, we probably cannot go back to a previous version.
+Typically we do not have enough firmware to be able to do a rollback; that means if you UPDATE away from a particular version, we probably cannot go back to a previous version.
 Given our context it is most likely that this value will ALWAYS need to be set `true`
 - `overwriteSameImage` - this will cause a firmware update to be performed EVEN if the device is already at the identified, selected version.
 - `timeLimit` - this is the amount of time in seconds that any operation should be allowed to execute.
 Most `cray` stuff can be completed in about 1000 seconds or less; but the `gigabyte` stuff will commonly take 1,500 seconds or greater.
 We recommend setting the value to 2000; this is just a stop gap to prevent the  operation from never ending, should something get stuck.
 - `description`- this is a human friendly description; use it!